-Patients having a CT examination
+Patients undergoing a CT examination

-Information for patients
+Information for patients attending the Radiology Department

 What is a CT scan?

 A CT (computed tomography) scan is an x-ray test that lets us look at your body more accurately than is possible using normal x-rays, by producing a cross-section or slice of the body.